|

 Western Population of Tundra Swans

-Two populations of tundra swans use habitat in the Pacific Flyway and
+Two populations of tundra swans inhabit the Pacific Flyway and

 are delineated by regional distributions.
 The western population of